Amazon will stop accepting UK Visa credit cards

 And in the background, the separation of the United Kingdom from the European Union in 2020.
 Apparently, last month, Visa increased the fees it charges online retailers for each transaction, something it blamed on the UK’s exit from the EU.
 In turn, Amazon now says that it simply does not want to pay higher fees and will stop accepting Visa credit cards, although as we said, Visa debit cards will continue to be accepted.

-By the way, Visa has not been the only financial institution that started charging higher fees after Brexit.
+By the way, Visa has not been the only financial institution to start charging higher fees after Brexit.
 Mastercard did something similar.
 [The Verge]

 .